RaphaelItotia/Kenyan_Youtubers_Analysis/README.md

 Dashboard components are determined by the following Key areas of analysis:
 1. Who are the top 10 YouTubers with the most subscribers?
 2. Which 3 channels have the most views?
-3. Which 3 channels have the highest average views per video?
+3. Which 3 channels have the highest average views per upload?
 4. Which 3 channels have the highest views per subscriber ratio?
-5. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+5. Which 3 channels have the highest subscriber engagement rate per upload?
 6. Which 3 channels have the most uploads?

 ##### Dashboard blueprint